Islamic Circle of North America: History

 would become the predecessor of ICNA.
 The "Sisters Wing", its women's group, was established in 1979.
+And its youth organization "Young Muslims" was established in 1995.

 It is smaller and more conservative than the Islamic Society of North America (ISNA), holding separate sessions at its national conventions for women.
 In 2002 it allowed a woman to address its annual convention for the first time.
 Its headquarters are in Jamaica, New York, and includes classrooms, a reading room, and a small mosque, and it has offices in Detroit, Michigan, and Oakville, Ontario.

 Views

 According to ICNA, its goal "shall be to seek the pleasure of Allah through the struggle of Iqamat-ud-Deen establishment of the Islamic system of life as spelled out in the Qur'an and the Sunnah of Muhammad."

 ICNA seeks to promote Islam and the Islamic way of life in the United States.
 They are active on the issues of War in Afghanistan and the Israeli–Palestinian conflict.
 Initially ICNA was composed of Muslim Americans of Indo-Pakistani descent who had split from ISNA.